 In as much as it is our collective responsibility to ensure a safe and healthy work environment for the entire campus, all employees, including deans, department heads, faculty, staff and their supervisors shall adhere to the work practices, policies and procedures that are designed to make the College more secure.
 This requirement shall include refraining from verbal threats or other physical actions that could create a security hazard for others in the workplace.

-Within the last decade, workplace violence has become one of the most important health and safety issues in the United States .
-Each year approximately 20% of all occupational facilities across the country have been affected by workplace violence.
-Workplace violence has become the second leading cause of mortality for men and the primary cause for women while on the job.
-In addition, the Occupational Safety and Health Administration (OSHA) has released information which indicates that between 1.5 and 4 million people are assaulted at work annually.
-The reason for the wide margin of error is because it is probable that 50-80% of these assaults go unreported.
+Within the last couple of decades, workplace violence has become one of the most important health and safety issues in the United States.
+Each year approximately 2 million workers in the United States report issues of workplace violence.
+The Occupational Safety and Health Administration (OSHA) has released information which indicates that between 1.5 and 4 million people are assaulted at work annually.
+The reason for the large discrepancy is that they estimate 50-80% of these assaults go unreported.
+Workplace violence has become the third leading cause of mortality for men and the primary cause for women while on the job.
+According to the Bureau of Labor Statistics (BLS) greater than 20% of all workplace fatalities are attributed to violence in the workplace.
 Collectively, OSHA and the National Institute for Occupational Safety and Health (NIOSH) have identified a number of environmental conditions associated with workplace assaults as well as some of the control strategies that employers should be taking to better protect their employees from the acts of workplace violence.
 As of this date, OSHA has not yet authorized a workplace violence prevention regulation, but has indicated that each employer shall publicize a company wide policy in accordance with the requirements of the General Duty Clause, section 5(a)(1) of the OSHA Act of 1970.

 For the reasons stipulated above, and with the best interests of our faculty, staff, students and visitors in mind, Amherst College has developed, implemented and will annually review and amend as necessary a Workplace Violence Prevention Program (WPVP) for the health, safety and general well-being of our campus community.

-In accordance with the regulatory requirements referenced above, and the policies to protect our faculty, staff and students, let it be known that the administration of Amherst College will not tolerate any type of workplace violence.
+In accordance with the regulatory requirements referenced above, and the policies to protect our faculty, staff and students, the administration of Amherst College will not tolerate violence in the workplace.

 Workplace violence consists of prohibited behaviors that shall include, but are not limited to a physical assault, verbal or psychological abuse, threatening behavior, and/or the destruction of or damage to the property of the person associated with this institution.
 Amherst College will, in support of this policy, provide the necessary funding, resources and training to responsible departments and personnel to assist in the preservation of a healthy, safe and secure working environment.It is the collective responsibility of each employee to provide a safe and healthy working environment for the entire campus.
 All employees, including deans, department heads, faculty, staff and supervisors shall adhere to the working practices, policies and procedures that are designed to the make the College more healthy, safe and secure.
 Department heads and supervisors are responsible for the implementation and management of the Amherst College WPVP, including appropriate disciplinary action, as required.

-Amherst College shall, in an effort to comply with our program worplace violence, require that each and every employee provide prompt and accurate reporting of all incidents of workplace violence to the Human Resource Department at Converse Hall, regardless of whether or not physical injury has occurred.
-If an incident of workplace violence occurs after normal business hours, or results in serious or potential serious harm, the incident should be immediately referred to the Amherst College Police at extension 2111.
+Amherst College shall, in an effort to comply with our program workplace violence, require that each and every employee provide prompt and accurate reporting of all incidents of workplace violence to the Human Resource Department at 79 South Pleasant St., regardless of whether or not physical injury has occurred.
+If an incident of workplace violence occurs after normal business hours, or results in serious or potential serious harm, the incident should be immediately referred to the Amherst College Police Department at extension 2111.